Announcing the Women in Music Festival Inaugural Student Composition Challenge!

 The Festival is partnering with the Australian Music Examination Board (AMEB) to offer students the chance to write a short piece - inspired by poetry - for a prescribed ensemble or instruments from that ensemble, namely soprano, flute, piano and percussion.

-A panel made up of some of Australia’s finest musicians will select a number of pieces to be performed at a concert at the iconic Storey Hall on Sunday September 20 2020.
-(The concert will be streamed live or presented to a live audience, current restrictions permitting.)
+A panel made up of some of Australia’s finest musicians will select a number of pieces to be performed at a concert in November 2020 (date tbc).

 TERMS AND CONDITIONS

 · Five compositional categories are open to student female/non-binary or male composers who may submit in one of the following genres: Indigenous (the composer must identify as Indigenous), Classical, Games, Film or Jazz.

 NOTE: A $200 prize is available in each category, plus a professionally typeset printed copy of the score which will be presented to the composer by the Australian Music Examination Board (AMEB).

 · The composition must be original and written by a current primary or secondary school student.